RACINE PUBLIC LIBRARY

 Charges for collection agency

-Unresolved overdue fines, charges for various damages, and charges for lost library materials resulting in balance amounts of $25.00, and up and not resolved within 30 days of billing are eligible to be sent to a collection agency.
+Unresolved overdue fines, charges for various damages, and charges for lost library materials resulting in balance amounts of $25.00 and up which were not resolved within 30 days of billing are eligible to be sent to a collection agency.
 A $10.00 collection fee will be assessed to the customer when an unresolved account is sent for collection.